particle-iot/docs/src/content/start.md

 Each of the pins has up to four functions available: *digitalWrite*, *analogWrite*, *digitalRead*, and *analogRead*.
 For more information, scroll down to the "Tinkering with Tinker" section.

+To control the tiny blue LED on the board, tap D7 then *digitalWrite* in the popup.
+Now when you tap the D7 circle the blue LED should turn off or on!

 ### Step 5: Write Apps with Spark Build

 ![Spark Build]({{assets}}/images/ide.png)